Step By Step

 OR you could wise up like I finally did and buy the right tool for the job.
 I was disgusted at how easy it was once I had the proper tool.
-Clamp the hose in the vise, add the olive (the little metal ring) to the hose, then set the needle into the hose end.
-Turn the screw to slowly, inexorably seat that little bastard into the hose nice and tight whether it wants to go or not (it won’t, but it no longer has any say in the matter).

 Brake Bleed Kit (optional?)

-If unlike me you are doing a proper job of brake installation, once you resize your hoses you need to bleed the system.
+Once you resize your hoses you need to bleed the system.
 It doesn’t take much.
 A couple of syringes, some rubber hose and some brake fluid (I hope yours use mineral oil and not corrosive-to-paint DOT fluid).

 Rather than buying a Magura branded bleed kit, I picked up this syringe kit and this little 100 ml bottle of Royal Blood mineral oil brake fluid.
 If I was feeling adventurous, I could spend less and use generic mineral oil or baby oil, but one bottle of the real thing will last quite some time.
 Since brake spacer blocks come with each set of MT5’s, and I have I think seven sets, I also did not need to buy spacer blocks.